mthh/external-issue-checker/README.md

 and for which a workaround may have been implemented in the codebase.

-For example sometimes you refer to an issue of another package in a commit (e.g. “Apply this workaround while waiting for repo/project#12 to be fixed”).
+For example sometimes you refer to an issue of another package in a commit (e.g. *“Apply some workaround while waiting for orga/project#12 to be fixed”*).
-In the meantime, maybe the issue has been resolved (and maybe you've redone a commit like "Remove the workaround now that repo/project#12 is fixed, or not).
+In the meantime, maybe the issue has been resolved (and maybe you've redone a commit like *"Remove the workaround now that orga/project#12 is fixed"*, or not).

 It's time to check with `external-issue-checker`!